Muizz Street to Khan el-Khalili Solo Walking Guide (& 14 Must-See Landmarks!)

 While it is known that Muizz street’s history began with the Fatimid Cairo dynasty, ever since then, till today, the street has had a complex history.

-The whole stretch host several historical buildings, monuments, palaces, and mosques of various dynasties that ruled Egypt from the Fatimid to Ayyubid, Mamluk, Ottoman, and all the way up to Muhammad Ali ruling.
+The whole stretch hosts several historical buildings, monuments, palaces, and mosques of various dynasties that ruled Egypt from the Fatimid to Ayyubid, Mamluk, Ottoman, and all the way up to Muhammad Ali ruling.

 Did you know?
 Muizz Street played a big role in laying down the foundations for modern Cairo to flourish.